DIY Tooth Powder - Ditch the Plastic Tubes

 But mostly, I'm a sucker for attractive containers.
 This really isn't necessary, though.
 An empty spice jar or a simple glass jar of any kind would work well too.
 I tend to buy my spices in bulk and re-use my spice jars.
 So, believe it or not, I didn't actually have one available.
 I suggest checking out local thrift stores.
-I bet they have lots of interesting options for your DIY tooth powder project.
+They often have lots of interesting options for DIY projects!

 No, I can't solve climate change and plastic pollution by ditching my toothpaste.
 Just to remind you, almost all plastic products are manufactured from virgin plastic, which is derived from fossil fuels.

-But what if many of us picked just one item packaged in plastic to trade out for a non-plastic alternative?
+But what if we picked just one item packaged in plastic to trade out for a non-plastic alternative?
 I'm guessing that marketing departments would be required to find out why sales were down.

 They would bombard us with online questionnaires regarding customer satisfaction for various items we had purchased in the past.
 What a surprise it would be for marketing departments to learn that we stopped purchasing their products simply because they were packaged in plastic.

 Many environmentally friendly companies use plastic packaging, so my intent is not to put worthy companies out of business.
-Transitioning to alternative packaging is going to take some time and planning, even by the most profitable organizations.
+Transitioning to alternative packaging is going to take some time and planning, even by concerned organizations.

-Imagine more companies competing in the sustainable marketplace, with environmentally friendly packaging being just as important as the products themselves.
+But imagine more companies competing in the sustainable marketplace with environmentally friendly packaging being just as important as the products themselves.
 I believe that this is our future.

 So, let me know how it goes.
 Does baking soda work for you?
 Have you tried other DIY tooth powder recipes?
 Would you consider contacting the manufacturer of one of your favorite products and request they change their packaging?
 I would enjoy hearing from you!